yushundong/AdaGNN/README.md

 # AdaGNN

-Open-source code for ''Graph Neural Networks with Adaptive Frequency Response Filter''.
+Open-source code for ''AdaGNN: Graph Neural Networks with Adaptive Frequency Response Filter''.

 ## Environment
 Experiments are carried out on a Titan RTX with Cuda 10.1.